Power Blog Homepage

 UL Recognized Exceptions

-There are exceptions to the "UL Recognized" categorization for power supplies – lab supplies, external adapters and DIN-rail power supplies are regarded as stand-alone products and therefore are classified as "UL Listed".
-This classification can make life easier for system designers who can specify an external "Listed" part instead of an internal "Recognized" component power supply which then must be evaluated by safety agencies in combination with other system components.
+There are exceptions to the "UL Recognized" categorization for power supplies – lab supplies and external adapters are regarded as stand-alone products and therefore are classified as "UL Listed."
+This classification can make life easier for system designers who can specify an external "Listed" part instead of an internal "Recognized" component power supply, which then must be evaluated by safety agencies in combination with other system components.
 Because of this, when the application's power architecture is being considered, the ease of use that the "UL Listed" mark provides can often tip the scale in favor of the external power adapter over the on-board power supply.

 It Was Meant To Be An Easy Question...